ricsanfre/pi-cluster/docs/_docs/logging.md

 title: Log Management Arquitecture (EFK)
 permalink: /docs/logging/
 description: How to deploy centralized logging solution based on EFK stack (Elasticsearch- Fluentd/Fluentbit - Kibana) in our Raspberry Pi Kuberentes cluster.
-last_modified_at: "30-06-2022"
+last_modified_at: "17-07-2022"

 ---

-**ELK Stack (Elaticsearch - Logstash - Kibana)** is a typical centralized architecture for og monitoring of IT infrastructure, where:
+**ELK Stack (Elaticsearch - Logstash - Kibana)** is a typical centralized architecture for log monitoring of IT infrastructure, where:

 - Elasticsearch is used as logs storage and search engine.
-- Logstash used for collecting, aggregate and distribute logs
+- Logstash used for collecting, aggregate and distribute logs.
-- Kibana is used as visualization layer
+- Kibana is used as visualization layer.

 As an alternative, **EFK stack (Elastic - Fluentd - Kibana)** can be used.
-In this caseg Fluentd, or its lightweight version Fluentbit, intead of Logstash, ca be used for doing the collection, parsing, aggregation and distribution of logs.
+In this case, Fluentd, or its lightweight version Fluentbit, can be used, instead of Logstash, for doing the collection, parsing, aggregation and distribution of logs.

-EFK stack will be deployed as centralized logging solution for the K3S cluster, and to collect the logs of externals cluster nodes, i.e.: `gateway`.
+EFK stack will be deployed as centralized logging solution for the K3S cluster, and to collect the logs of external nodes part of my homelab (i.e.: `gateway`).

 ![K3S-EFK-Architecture](/assets/img/efk_logging_architecture.png)